Home » Understanding Pearly Penile Papules » Anxiety busting — PPP Doctor shares 18 years of experience

 Many report spending hours comparing photographs, reading forum discussions, and worrying about possible diagnoses before eventually discovering information about Pearly Penile Papules.

-Unfortunately, online searches often expose people to a mixture of accurate information, outdated information and personal opinions.
+Unfortunately, online search results often expose people to a mixture of accurate information, outdated information and personal opinions.

 This can make anxiety worse rather than better.